aschmiedeke/gbtdocs/docs/how-tos/observing_modes/pulsars/cycspec.rst

    the system is properly configured using fully processed within the first few minutes of your observing session.

-You should :ref:`Cyclops <references/backends/cycspec:Using Cyclops to
-Monitor Your CS Observations>` to monitor data acquisition and processing during and after your observation.
+You should use :ref:`Cyclops <references/backends/cycspec:Using Cyclops to Monitor Your CS Observations>` to monitor data acquisition and processing during and after your observation.
 Specifically: